disgruntled-penguin/NEOWS/README.md

-- Detailed information for each NEO:
+- Information for each NEO:
   - Object name
   - Hazardous status
   - Approach date